Does Medicare Cover Mobility Scooters?

 Scooter and power wheelchairs are considered durable medical equipment.
 That means they're covered under Medicare Part B. So, before you can get Medicare to pay for a mobility scooter, you need to make sure you have Part B.

-If you have a Medicare Advantage plan, it may also cover the cost of a scooter.
+If you have a Medicare Advantage (Medicare Part C) plan, it may also cover the cost of a scooter.
 This is because Medicare Advantage plans must provide the same level of coverage that's afforded under Medicare Parts A and B together.